GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Stream/ZUC1_6.md

 ### 2.1 Radix

 In this document, integers are represented as decimal numbers unless specified otherwise.
 We use the prefix `0x` to indicate hexadecimal numbers, and the prefix `0b` to indicate a number in binary representation.
-[Note: the original document uses the subscript `2` to represent bianry numbers].
+[Note: the original document uses the subscript `2` to represent binary numbers].

 **Example 1:** Integer a can be written in different representations: